51r/terraform-moved-block/README.md

 # Terraform Moved Block sample

-This repo contains Terraform Configuration that contains [Moved](https://learn.hashicorp.com/tutorials/terraform/move-config#move-your-resources-with-the-moved-configuration-block) block that describes moved random_pet resource in a child module.
+This repo contains Terraform Configuration that includes [Moved](https://learn.hashicorp.com/tutorials/terraform/move-config#move-your-resources-with-the-moved-configuration-block) block that describes moved random_pet resource in a child module.

 # Prerequisite
 You need to have [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on you workstation.